TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

 Our clients’ stories

-“Beyond their expertise in the topic, the key strength of MetrixLab lies in their flexibility and dedication to our project.”
+“Beyond their expertise in the topic, the key strength of MetrixLab lies in their flexibility and dedication to our project.

-“MetrixLab is not an agency of status-quo, you know there is always something brewing that might benefit you at some stage in terms of innovation.”
+MetrixLab is not an agency of status-quo, you know there is always something brewing that might benefit you at some stage in terms of innovation.”

 **– Francky David | Global HCP &.
 Consumer Insights | Nestlé**

 "We wanted something simple, scalable, replicable, easy- to-implement and use.

 Our collaboration with MetrixLab was smooth and constructive and the research exceeded our brief.
 We’ve now deployed it in other countries."

-**– Laura Koenig | Head of Consumer and Business Insights | Orangina Suntory France**
+**– Laura Koenig | Head of Consumer and Business Insights | Orangina Suntory, France**

 “We shared the report with our Marketing head and the Brand team and had a very good discussion on the next steps.

 We are moving forward to airing the copy with more confidence than before armed with the results.”

 **– Annie Italia | Head of Marketing Strategy &.
-InsightsEssilor | AMERA**
+Insights | Essilor, AMERA**

 "Based upon earlier experiences I was aware of the international competences of MetrixLab.
 This cooperation was one-country, more local level.
 I was really surprised with the willingness to help.
 In addition, MetrixLab contributed great insights and discussions.
 With a mutual goal: what's the most cost-efficient communication strategy for Westwing to really stand out".

-**– Itai Gross | Managing Director | Westwing Home and Living NL**
+**– Itai Gross | Managing Director | Westwing Home and Living, NL**

 Make smarter decisions faster.
 Let us show you how: